A topic from the subject of Inorganic Chemistry in Chemistry.

 • Melting and Boiling Points: Ionic solids possess high melting and boiling points due to the strong electrostatic forces between ions.
 Breaking these bonds requires a significant amount of energy.

-• Solubility and Conductivity: Ionic solids generally exhibit low solubility in water due to the strong forces holding the ions together.
-However, they can dissociate into ions when dissolved, allowing them to conduct electricity in the molten or dissolved state.
+• Solubility and Conductivity: Ionic solids generally exhibit low solubility in nonpolar solvents due to the strong forces holding the ions together.
+However, they can dissociate into ions when dissolved in polar solvents (like water), allowing them to conduct electricity in the molten or dissolved state.

 Equipment and Techniques